Join our community on Facebook

 To help with your vision problem, some computer programs can read Microsoft programs out loud.
 Others can scan written print straight to your computer as larger text, so it's easier to read.

-View our employment resources for more information about staying in, returning to our looking for work.:
+View our employment resources for more information about staying in, returning to or looking for work.
+It covers:

 If your vision problem has reached a certain level, you may wish to be registered as sight impaired or severely sight impaired.
 Your ophthalmologist will do some tests.
 These will show whether you fall into either of these two categories.
 They can then complete a certificate of vision impairment for you, which is sent to your local services department who will add you to the register.